 - Dewthread Sundew, Thread-leaved Sundew (D. filiformis)

-- Spoonleaf Sundew, Oblong-Leaved Sundew, Spatulate Leaved Sundew (D. Intermedia)
+- Spoonleaf Sundew, Oblong-Leaved Sundew, Spatulate Leaved Sundew (D. intermedia)

 - Slenderleaf Sundew (D. linearis)

-- Common Sundew, Round-Leaved Sundew (D. rotundfolia)
+- Common Sundew, Round-Leaved Sundew (D. rotundifolia)

 Droseraceae (Sundew family)

-Perennial; can be long-lived and most species will form thick clumps of clones.
+Perennial; can be long-lived, and most species will form thick clumps of clones.

 Some plants can also reproduce asexually through fallen leaves.

-- Dwarf Sundew is found mostly in the Southeast U.S., from Louisiana to the coast of the Atlantic, and from Florida to Maryland.
+- Dwarf Sundew is found mostly in the Southeast U.S., from Louisiana to the coast of the Atlantic and from Florida to Maryland.

 - Pink Sundew is found in Texas and the Southeastern states, from Louisiana to the coast of the Atlantic and from Florida to Virginia.